Event-based Motion-Robust Accurate Shape Estimation for Mixed Reflectance Scenes: Background and Related Work

 This can also be done by exploiting epipolar constraints.
-The epipolar geometry \cite{szeliski2022computer} restricts the direct component reflection to a specific region of pixels on the image plane, and anything outside this region can be classified as indirect illumination. \citet{o20143d} physically separate the components by using a rolling shutter camera with a rolling aperture projector.
-Extracting the direct components allows these methods to get the shape of the diffuse scene components.
-However, indirect reflections are rejected, and the shape of specular objects can not be recovered.
+The epipolar geometry \cite{szeliski2022computer} restricts the direct component reflection to a specific region of pixels on the image plane, and anything outside this region can be classified as indirect illumination.
+O'Toole et al. \cite{o20143d} physically separate the components using a rolling shutter camera with a rolling aperture projector.
+Extracting the direct components allows the method to get the shape of the diffuse scene components (including the special case of specular direct (\Cref{fig:AlgorithmExplanation} Case 3)).
+However, indirect reflections are rejected, and the shape of specular objects generally cannot be recovered.
+Tsai et al. \cite{tsai2016shape} provide a theoretical foundation for recovering shape and reflectance from two-bounce light transients in systems where the path lengths and light transport can be measured (such as a femto-second laser/streak camera system \cite{velten2012recovering} or laser diode/ToF camera system \cite{heide2014diffuse}).